Non Invasive Prenatal Test (NIPT)-The Harmony™ Prenatal Test

 It can be administered as early as 10 weeks gestation.
 The test can screen for: Trisomies 21, 18, and 13 , fetal sex.

-The Harmony test can also screen for X and Y chromosome conditions or for a deletion in chromosome 22q11.2.
+The Harmony test can also screen for X and Y chromosome conditions.

 It is paramount to note that The Harmony prenatal test is a screening test.
 Results should be confirmed with diagnostic testing such as amniocentesis and chorionic villus sampling (CVS).